kcwiakala/jsmock/README.md

 note that *willRepeatedly* doesn't return expectation object so it isn't suitable for chaining.

-In js and nodejs it's very common to provide callback as the last argument in the function call.
+In *js* and *nodejs* it's very common to provide callback as the last argument in the function call.
 Often the only purpose of the mock is to execute that callback with some predefined arguments.
-This kind of action can be created easily using *Invoke* versions of already presented functions:
+This kind of action can be created easily using *will...Invoke* versions of already presented functions:
 ```javascript
 fsMock.expectCall('readdir')